Reflections (concert residency)

-Reflections was a concert residency by Filipina singer Regine Velasquez at the Aliw Theater in Pasay.
-The residency began on November 4 and concluded on December 10, 2005, after completing eight shows.
+Reflections was a concert residency by Filipino singer Regine Velasquez at the Aliw Theater in Pasay.
+It began on November 4, 2005, and concluded on December 10, 2005, after eight shows.
 The set list featured songs curated by Velasquez from the discographies of her musical influences, such as Mariah Carey, Sharon Cuneta, Sheena Easton, Whitney Houston, and Kuh Ledesma.
-The show was jointly promoted by GMA Network and Aria Productions.
-Velasquez served as the stage and creative director for the concert, while Raul Mitra was the musical director.
-Kim Flores, Jona Viray, and Ai-Ai delas Alas were selected as guest acts.
+Velasquez aspired to perform songs that are reflective of her personal and professional life.
+She aimed to create a live experience in a more intimate environment, believing that it was a way for her to connect with her audience.
+The concert was jointly promoted by GMA Network and Aria Productions, with Velasquez as the stage director and Raul Mitra as the musical director.
+Jona Viray, Ai-Ai delas Alas, and Kim Flores were selected as guest acts.

 Background and development

-Regine Velasquez's music was rooted in American pop early in her career.
-The influence of artists such as Mariah Carey, Sheena Easton, and Whitney Houston was particularly apparent in her musical style.
-She admires Houston's R&B sound and Carey's songwriting, and cites various OPM artists, including Sharon Cuneta and Kuh Ledesma, as her role models.
-On October 25, 2005, The Philippine Star announced that Velasquez would perform eight shows in November and December at the Aliw Theater in Pasay called Reflections.
+Regine Velasquez's music featured elements rooted in American pop early in her career.
+Her musical style was influenced by artists such as Mariah Carey, Sheena Easton, and Whitney Houston.
+She admired Houston's R&B sound and praised Carey's songwriting, and cites various OPM artists, including Sharon Cuneta and Kuh Ledesma, as her role models.
+On September 21, 2005, The Philippine Star announced that Velasquez would perform eight shows to take place between November and December at the Aliw Theater in Pasay titled Reflections.
+The publication previewed that the residency's central focus would be performances that "reflect her life and career".

+When explaining the concept and title of the show, Velasquez asserted: "It will be like a retrospective concert ...it will be an evening for looking back on how I started".
+She added that working on small-venue concerts allowed her to explore new ideas, and further said that she finds enjoyment with the "intimacy afforded by a [concert] series" to connect with her audience.
 The set list featured songs that were curated by Velasquez from the catalogue of her musical influences, which she described as songs "about my dreams, my aspirations and even my heartaches".
 It was jointly produced by GMA Network and Aria Productions.
-Velasquez served as the stage and creative director, while Raul Mitra was chosen as musical director.
-Kim Flores, Jona Viray, and Ai-Ai delas Alas were selected as guest acts.
+Velasquez served as the stage director, while Raul Mitra was chosen as musical director.
+Jona Viray, Ai-Ai delas Alas, and Kim Flores performed as guest acts.